datastax/python-driver/docs/topics/queryset.rst

     The callbacks attached to a given batch instance are executed only if the batch executes.
 If the batch is used as a context manager and an exception bubbles up, the queued up callbacks will not be run.

-    The callback should be a callable object that accepts at least one (positional) argument - instance of the batch object.
+    The callback arguments signature is not prescribed.
+However, while it's possible to trap arguments you want to be passed into the callback in a "callback" tuple you add to the batch, only passing of positional arguments is supported at this time.
+This means there is no elegant way to communicate named arguments to the callback.

     .. code-block:: python

-        def example_callback_handler(batch, *args, **kwargs):
+        def example_callback_handler(*args):
             pass

-    Multiple callbacks can be attached to same BatchQuery instance both, at the point of instantiation and later directly to the batch object instance.
+    Multiple callbacks can be attached to same BatchQuery instance both, at the point of batch instantiation and later, directly to the batch object instance.

     The callbacks collection is implemented as a ``set``, which naturally deduplicates the callback handlers: